and-rewsmith/SentimentCheck/README.md

 __Winner: Best Humanity Hack__

 We created a sentiment analysis web-service for Twitter, where users can obtain sentiment data for any given keyword.
 Our service also returns embedded html for the most positive/negative/popular tweets.
+The theme for the hackathon was humanity, so we aimed this sentiment checking tool towards charities.

 ## Design
 We used Flask to model the backend of this service.
 When a user hits the main endpoint (with the desired search term in the GET param), our service attempts to respond with a json dictionary of sentiment data (see above).